 Switching from the material surface to the actual implants, “more space for bone” is a key design principle for the ostaPek® intervertebral cages.
 Thin walls and a light architecture allow for a large volume of bone graft within the cage and a maximized surface of graft in contact with the end plates.

-With the awareness that a successful spinal procedure is the result of multiple factors, we believe the ostaPek® material and implants have a relevant contribution in the fusion process, bringing a new level of function, security, and physiological satisfaction to the patients.
+With the awareness that a successful spinal procedure is the result of multiple factors, we have designed the ostaPek® material and implants to optimize the fusion process, bringing a new level of function, security, and physiological satisfaction to the patients.

 24 February 2021